 - Finally, you can avoid entering a whitelist by setting the "Allow all signed-in users" option.
-Only enable this option when you do not need to restrict access to a specific list of users, but you still want to access user-specific information like their email, or use personalization features like security filters or private tables
+Only enable this option when you do not need to restrict access to a specific list of users, but you still want to access user-specific information like their email, or use personalization features like security filters or private tables.

 Do the users of my app also need to have access to my data in cloud storage?

 No. As the app creator, you can distribute your app to people who do not have direct access to your cloud data.
-This works because the default execution mode ('as app creator'), instructs AppSheet to access data using the identity of the app creator.
-Normally, you should not allow your users to directly access you cloud data.
+This works because the default execution mode ('as app creator') instructs AppSheet to access data using the identity of the app creator.
+Normally, you should not allow your users to directly access your cloud data.
 Instead, they should only be allowed to make changes through your application.

 In rare circumstances, you may choose to have your app run as the app user.
 Find out more in this section.
-In this case, you must grant your users direct access your data in cloud storage.
+In this case, you must grant your users direct access to your data in cloud storage.
 Only do this if you fully understand the security implications of doing so.